searchspring/snap/docs/TEMPLATES_CONFIG.md

 ### Plugins
 Plugins provide functionality to tie into various events within the Snap controllers by adding middleware on these events.
 The `plugins` object allows you to use and configure various plugins that are available within Snap Templates.
-Plugin configuration are grouped by the integration platform, `common` (apply to all platforms), `shopify`, `bigcommerce` and `magento2`.
+Plugin configuration are grouped by the integration platform, `shopify` and `common` (applies to all platforms)

 | Configuration Option | Description | Type | Default |
 |----------------------|-------------|------|---------|